xjtu-enre/ENRE-cpp/docs/relation/Call.md

 ## Relation: Call

-Descriptions: `Call Relation` is a kind of postfix-expression, formed by an expression that evaluates to a function or callable object followed by the function-call operator, ().
+Descriptions: `Call Relation` is a kind of postfix-expression, formed by an expression that evaluates to a function or callable Variable followed by the function-call operator, ().

 ### Supported Patterns